Mortgage insurance rates are going up. Here’s what you should know.

 The Canada Mortgage and Housing Corporation (CMHC) has announced that mortgage insurance rates are going up as of March 17, 2017.
-“The actual increase may not be that much – say, $5 more a month on a CMHC-insured loan of $245,000* – but it’s something educators should be aware of when they’re budgeting for a home,” says Paul Weston – Regional Director, Lending Services, Educators Financial Group.
+“The actual increase may not be that much – say, $5 more a month on a CMHC-insured loan of $245,000* – but it’s something educators should be aware of when they’re budgeting for a home,” says Amedeo Perfetto, Director of Lending Services.

 What determines if your mortgage insurance premium will increase?